groupme-js/GroupMeCommunityDocs/groups.md

 * *image_url*

-	string - A URL to use as the avatar for the group
+	string - A URL to use as the avatar for the group. in order to be used, the Image must first be uploaded to GroupMe's [Image Service](images.md).

 * *office_mode*